TITLE 15 GAMBLING AND LIQUOR CONTROL

 welfare; cause the unanticipated loss of funding for an agency program; or

-provided to the public, the agency may issue the emergency rule immediately
+record has been provided to the public, the agency may issue the emergency rule

-without a public rule hearing or with any abbreviated notice and hearing that
+immediately without a public rule hearing or with any abbreviated notice and

 (5) Any interested person may request in

-initiate formal proceedings to consider the proposed rule or issue a written
+proceedings to consider the proposed rule or issue a written statement of its

 C. Declaratory rulings: